Local explosions and extinction in continuous-state branching processes with logistic competition: Main results

 Let $(U_t,t\geq 0)$ be the diffusion solution to \eqref{sdeU} with boundary $0$ either exit, regular absorbing or entrance according to the behavior at $\infty$ of $Z$.
 As explained in the introduction, we will use the following second duality relationship between $U$ and its so-called Siegmund dual process $V$ satisfying: for any $x,y\in (0,\infty)$ and $t\geq 0$,

 We first state a proposition identifying the process $V$ and specify the correspondences between boundaries of the three processes $U$, $V$ and $Z$.
-This is a direct application of a general statement for diffusions, established in Section \ref{diffusionsec}, see Theorem \ref{CoxRoesler}. \begin{proposition} The Siegmund dual of $(U_t,t\geq 0)$ is the diffusion $(V_t,t\geq 0)$ solution to an SDE of the form
+This is a direct application of a general statement for diffusions, established in Section \ref{diffusionsec}, see Theorem \ref{CoxRoesler}. \begin{proposition} The Siegmund dual of $(U_t,t\geq 0)$ is the diffusion $(V_t,t\geq 0)$ weak solution to the SDE

-where $(B_t,t\geq 0)$ is a Brownian motion \footnote{We stress that processes $U$ and $V$ are meant as weak solutions.
+where $(B_t,t\geq 0)$ is a Brownian motion \footnote{We stress that the processes $U$ and $V$ are meant as weak solutions.
 The driving Brownian motions, all denoted by $B$, are not supposed to be the same in the stochastic equations \eqref{sdeU} and \eqref{SDEV}.} and whose boundary condition at $0$ and $\infty$ are given in correspondence with that of $U$ in the following way:

 \end{proposition}